-- (d) Qualification of Mediators or Arbitrators; Maintenance of Registry.
+- (d) Qualification of Mediators or Arbitrators; Maintenance of Registry. - 1.
+Mediators or Arbitrators for Matters of Multistate Impact.
 The Executive Committee is to establish minimum qualifications for persons applying to act as mediators or arbitrators under the commission ADR program in matters or controversies that have a multistate impact; and no person is authorized to act as such under the program unless he or she has met such minimum qualifications.
 In establishing such qualifications, the Executive Committee should consider, among other qualification, the required minimum amount of (a) education, knowledge, and experience in matters of state taxation of interstate and foreign commerce; and (b) training in ADR processes.
-The executive director will maintain a list of such qualified mediators and arbitrators and make it available to the states and taxpayers. - (e) Creation of Special Advisory Committee.
+The executive director will maintain a list of such qualified mediators and arbitrators and make it available to the states and taxpayers. - 2.
+Mediators or Arbitrators for Matters Not of Multistate Impact.
+The executive director also will maintain a registry or listing of those persons desiring to provide mediation or arbitration services to states and taxpayers in tax controversies and matters that do not have a multistate impact.
+Such registry will not be limited to those persons that have met the minimum set of qualifications described in paragraph (d)(1) and the recipients of such registry will be clearly so notified. - (e) Creation of Special Advisory Committee.
 A special advisory committee may be established by the chair of the Commission to advise the executive director on all matters of concern to the Commission's ADR processes, as well as those other matters as may be determined by the chair.
 The special advisory committee will be structured and have such responsibilities as may be specifically determined by the Executive Committee. - (f) Biannual Review.
 The Executive Committee should review the operation of the Commission's ADR program biannually and report the results thereof to the Commission, along with any recommendations the Executive Committee may have. - (g) Statement of Intent and Effect.
 It is the intent of the Commission to authorize the Executive Committee to develop and sponsor a system of voluntary alternative dispute resolution processes.
 It is not the intent in any manner to adopt or implement any of the provisions of Article IX of the Multistate Tax Compact.
 That Article, which requires the Commission's adoption of a regulation for its implementation, authorizes and requires non-voluntary and binding arbitration for the resolution of certain tax disputes.
 The implementation of such a binding and involuntary process is not intended to be the subject of this bylaw.
 Therefore, should a court of competent jurisdiction ever determine that Article IX were somehow placed into effect or otherwise authorized to apply to the member states by virtue of the adoption of this bylaw, then this bylaw is automatically repealed effective as of midnight of the day immediately preceding the day such final judgment was entered.